Graphical combinatorics and a distributive law for modular operads: Non-unital modular operads

 The proof of the converse closely resembles that of \cite[Theorem~3.7]{GK98}.
-Namely, let $(S, \diamond, \zeta)$ satisfy the conditions in the statement of the proposition.
-We construct a morphism $h\in \GS(TS ,S)$ by successively using $\diamond$ and $\zeta$ to \textit{collapse} inner edge orbits of $ S$-structured $X$-graphs $(\X, \alpha)$.
-This results in a finite sequence of $ S$-structured $X$-graphs that terminates in an $S$-structured corolla $(\CX,\phi)$.
+Namely, let $(S, \diamond, \zeta)$ be a non-unital modular operads.
+We construct a morphism $h\in \GS(TS ,S)$ by successively using $\diamond$ and $\zeta$ to \textit{collapse} inner edge orbits of $ S$-structured $X$-graphs $(\X, \alpha)$, resulting in a finite sequence of $ S$-structured $X$-graphs that terminates in an $S$-structured corolla $(\CX,\phi)$.

 As usual, let $X$ be a finite set and let $(\X, \alpha)$ be a representative of $[\X, \alpha]\in TS_{X}$.

 If $\X$ has no inner edges, then $\X = \CX$, and so $[\X, \alpha] = \eta^\TT S(\phi)$ for some $\phi \in S_{X}$.
 In this case, define